sotrh/learn-wgpu/docs/intermediate/tutorial10-lighting/README.md

 ![./normal_not_rotated.png](./normal_not_rotated.png)

 We need to use the model matrix to transform the normals to be in the right direction.
 We only want the rotation data though.
-A normal represents a direction, and should be a unit vector throughout the calculation.
-We can get our normals into the right direction using what is called a normal matrix.
+A normal represents a direction and should be a unit vector throughout the calculation.
+We can get our normals in the right direction using what is called a normal matrix.

 We could compute the normal matrix in the vertex shader, but that would involve inverting the `model_matrix`, and WGSL doesn't actually have an inverse function.
 We would have to code our own.
-On top of that computing the inverse of a matrix is actually really expensive, especially doing that compututation for every vertex.
+On top of that computing, the inverse of a matrix is actually really expensive, especially doing that computation for every vertex.

-Instead we're going to add a `normal` matrix field to `InstanceRaw`.
+Instead, we're going to add a `normal` matrix field to `InstanceRaw`.
 Instead of inverting the model matrix, we'll just be using the instance's rotation to create a `Matrix3`.

 <div class="note">